pts/movemetafs/README.txt

 -u /path/to/meta' before mounting it again.
 All these operations can be done as a regular user (root is not necessary).

+The folders of the meta filesystem are designed to be as intuitive as
+possible:

+-- Use `meta/root' to browse (or even modify) the carrier filesystem.
+   Be careful to do write operations here (and not on the carrier directly, even when the meta filesystem is not mounted).
+-- Use `meta/tag' to add and remove tags.
+-- Move a file to `meta/tag/$TAGNAME' to add a tag to it.
+-- Move a file to `meta/untag/$TAGNAME' to remove a tag from it.
+-- Use `meta/tagged' to list files associated to a particular tag, and the tag from some of those files.
+-- Use `meta/search' to search for files matching one or more tags (all of them, any of them, or a combination of them -- the full power of MySQL boolean fulltext search is at your disposal).

 After starting mmfs_fuse.pl, the writable mirror view of the carrier filesystem (--root-prefix=) becomes available as meta/root, with the following limitations: